willfuentes04/github-workflow/README.md

 # github-workflow
-## To improve is to change, to chnage is to improve
+## To improve is to change, to change is to improve